WWJ-TV: Built by Masons

 The move of WXON-TV from channel 62 to channel 20 left the former available for assignment again in Detroit.
 On October 10, 1972, less than two months before WXON vacated the channel, W.G.P.R., Inc., the owner of WGPR, applied to the FCC for a new construction permit on channel 62.
 On May 31, 1973, the FCC approved the application.
 What made this action noteworthy was the nature of WGPR: it was owned by the International Free and Accepted Modern Masons, loosely tied to Freemasonry with an exclusive Black membership.
 Founded in 1950 by Dr. William V. Banks in Canton, Ohio, the Masons boasted 350,000 members a quarter-century later.
-Purchased by the Masons in 1964, WGPR-FM was one of three Black-owned radio stations in Metro Detroit, and one of four that directly programmed to the Black community; it was lower-rated and placing a heavy emphasis on gospel music and religious fare, particularly on Sundays.
+Purchased by the Masons in 1964, WGPR-FM was one of three Black-owned radio stations in Metro Detroit, and one of four that directly programmed to the Black community; it was lower-rated and placed a heavy emphasis on gospel music and religious fare, particularly on Sundays.
 However, it was still seen as valuable; the Masons rebuffed an offer of $1.5 million for WGPR-FM in 1973.

 WGPR-TV thus became the first Black-owned television station in the mainland United States, as the two television stations in the U.S. Virgin Islands, WSVI and WBNB-TV, were Black-owned.
 Banks promised a schedule of mostly locally produced programs and news focusing on items of interest to Detroit's Black community, telling Jet, a nationally known weekly magazine aimed at the Black community, that the station "will provide in-depth penetration into the problems, goals, aspirations and achievements of Blacks and related ethnic groups".
 The pursuit of a television station wholly owned and operated by Blacks was seen as particularly important given high television usage in the community; a 1975 Cablelines survey found Black people watched television at an average of 30 hours a week compared to 21 hours a week for Whites, while Black children watched television for seven hours every day.
 Meanwhile, Banks's pursuit of a television station also had connections with the prior channel 62 in Detroit: Banks had analyzed purchasing WXON-TV, which was for sale for $1 million, but the Ford Foundation and four Detroit banks denied him financing.
 Following this, an attempt was made to acquire WJMY, which instead was sold to WXON-TV for them to move from channel 62 to channel 20.